 This chapter assesses current knowledge on irregular migration patterns between Africa and Europe, including the most common routes of entry, with a particular emphasis on migration along the much-used Western Mediterranean route.
-It also reviews insights from the academic literature on whether and how migrants who arrive in Europe by irregular means, seek regularization and/or long-term residence in Europe.
+It also reviews insights from the academic literature on whether and how migrants who arrive in Europe by irregular means seek regularisation and/or long-term residence in Europe.

-2.1 Increases in irregular migration from Africa to Europe is lower than population growth in Africa
+2.1 Increase in irregular migration from Africa to Europe is lower than population growth in Africa

 Over recent decades, there has been a steady increase in the number of migrants who arrive irregularly in Europe from Africa.
 European data on stock of migrants (numbers of migrants estimated to be in Europe) also confirm that the number of Africans living in Europe is increasing.
-This growth in numbers should not be interpreted as an increase in interest in wanting to leave Africa as the increase in migrants reaching Europe is not larger than the population growth rate on the African continent; the number of migrants who go to Europe as a share of the total population has remained stable, or even gone down in most African countries in recent decades.
-Africans have not become more mobile, there is simply more Africans.
+This growth in numbers should not be interpreted as an increase in interest in wanting to leave Africa, as the increase in migrants reaching Europe is not larger than the population growth rate on the African continent.
+The number of migrants who go to Europe as a share of the total population has remained stable, or even gone down in most African countries in recent decades.
+Africans have not become more mobile; there are simply more Africans.
 In all African countries, potential migrants make up a minor subgroup of the overall population.
-Even in the countries with the largest share who express aspirations to migrate, most people (two thirds or more) still say they do not consider emigrating at all (Sanny and Rocca 2019)
+Even in the countries with the largest share who express aspirations to migrate, most people (two thirds or more) still say they do not consider emigrating at all (Sanny & Rocca 2019)

-2.2 Irregular arrivals across the Mediterranean is a major route of entry
+2.2 Irregular arrival across the Mediterranean is a major route of entry

 Most migrants and asylum seekers who arrived in Europe in 2019 using irregular migration routes did so by crossing the Mediterranean Sea.
-According to IOM, only one fifth of the people who arrived in Europe in a clandestine manner in 2019 crossed a land border to get into the EU.
-Some studies claim that most of those who are
+According to IOM, only one fifth of the people who arrived in Europe in a clandestine manner in 2019 crossed a

-&lt;sup>3Based on data from the United Nations Population Division, Sanny and Rocca (2019) estimate that the total number of international migrants from Africa has increased almost 80 percent between 1990 and 2017.
+&lt;sup>3 Based on data from the United Nations Population Division, Sanny and Rocca (2019) estimate that the total number of international migrants from Africa has increased by almost 80 per cent between 1990 and 2017.
 Flahaux and De Haas (2016) estimate that in 1960 there were 1.8 million migrants originating from Africa registered in Europe, and that this had increased to 5.4 million by 1980 and 8.7 million by 2000.

-&lt;sup>4Flahaux and De Haas (2016) estimate that between 1960 and 1980, the share of the African population living in Europe increased from 0.6 to 1.1 percent, and has remained relatively stable at a little over 1 percent until 2000.
-Based on UN data, Sanny and Rocca (2019) show that the proportion of the continent's total population that are staying in Europe decreased from 3.2 percent in 1990 to 2.9 percent in 2017.
+&lt;sup>4Flahaux and De Haas (2016) estimate that between 1960 and 1980, the share of the African population living in Europe increased from 0.6 to 1.1 per cent and has remained relatively stable at a little over 1 per cent until 2000.
+Based on UN data, Sanny and Rocca (2019) show that the proportion of the continent's total population that are staying in Europe decreased from 3.2 per cent in 1990 to 2.9 per cent in 2017.